J05hL/J05hL/README.md

-### Hi there 👋 I'm now just starting my journey to learn how to code with School of Code, I'm excited to embark on this and hope this will be a good way to track my progress #100DaysOfCode
+### Hi there

+## I've recently graduated from #SchoolofCode and I'm now looking for my first career in the tech sector where I can continue to build on the skills I learnt in their intensive sixteen-week boot camp.